What to Bring and NOT to Bring

 - Hygiene Articles: towel, wash cloth, soap, shampoo, toothbrush, toothpaste, etc.

-- Education Materials: Bible, camera, flashlight, etc.
+- Education Materials: Bible, camera, notebook and pencil, etc.

 - Health Profile: your online registration process contains a form that you'll need to download and have signed by your physician.
 If you do not scan and upload this signed form to CampDoc.com, you must bring the signed form with you to camp.